edemagbenyo/covid19-screening/README.md

 ![GitHub stars](https://img.shields.io/github/stars/edemagbenyo/covid19-screening?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/covid19-screening?style=social)

-This project is a front end application that interacts with the API to fetch Covid-19 real time information.
-The information pulled from the API has been sanitized and presented in a table and graphical format.
-This project is build using vanilla javascript and a bit or react.
+This project is a front end application that interacts with the API to fetch COVID-19 real time information.
+The information pulled from the API has been sanitized and presented in a tabular and graphical format.
+This project is build using vanilla JavaScript and a bit or React.

 Live version is available [here](https://covid19out-92937.firebaseapp.com/)